 Disability law, sexual agency, human rights, supported decision-making

 Ohio State Law Journal

 Harris, Jasmine E., "The Role of Support in Sexual Decision-Making for People with Intellectual and Developmental Disabilities" (2016).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2400.